aleksey-ka/OpenAP-AstroPhotography/README.md

-# MyAstroCapture
+# OpenAstroPhotography
-Astronomy capture tool (for now only ZWO cameras and filter wheels are supported and a DIY focuser)
+Astrophotography capture tool (for now only ZWO cameras and filter wheels are supported and a DIY focuser)

 ![Sample](sample.jpg)